buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 To instantiate a C++ template, Clang uses TreeTransform to transform it.
 Specifically, Clang derives TemplateInstantiator from TreeTransform for this purpose.

 In TreeTransform, for each AST node, you must implement a member function that calls the same Sema operations that the parser normally calls to build that AST node.
-The difference with the parser is the input: instead of textual source code, the input consists of (1) the template's corresponding AST node, which is passed as an argument to the TreeTransform member function, and (2) the template parameters and other instantiation-specific information, which is contained in the TemplateInstantiator object.
+The difference with the parser is the input: instead of textual source code, the input consists of the template's corresponding AST node, which is passed as an argument to the TreeTransform member function, and the template parameters and other instantiation-specific information, which is contained in the TemplateInstantiator object.

 In contrast, TreeTransform is not a template specialization that provides a new template definition, but is parsed into a new AST node.
-For OpenACC AST nodes, such as ACCParallelDirective, Clacc adds implementations of related TreeTransform member functions, such as TransformACCParallelDirective.
+For OpenACC AST nodes, such as `ACCParallelDirective`, Clacc adds implementations of related TreeTransform member functions, such as `TransformACCParallelDirective`.

 When parsing an original template or a partial template specialization, if actual template parameters are missing to determine whether an OpenACC directive violates a restriction, Clacc's OpenACC Sema operation assumes no violation, skips the relevant diagnostics, and continues building the AST.
 In the case where the template is instantiated, such undefined cases are eliminated.
 As mentioned above, Clacc's TreeTransform member function then performs the Sema operation again, thus diagnosing any constraint violations.
 Violations of constraints can be determined in the template despite missing template parameters, and instead of waiting for the template to be instantiated, Clacc's Sema operation diagnoses it immediately in the template, where the diagnosis is more helpful to the user.